Hitotsubashi/css-namespacing/README.md

 // }
 ```
 ## Availability
-Here shows some tests of namespacing.
+Here shows some complex tests of namespacing.
 If you want to read more tests to check if it works, read my [tests:unit](https://github.com/Hitotsubashi/css-namespacing/tree/master/tests/unit) directory.
 Also ,you can find some CSS files being namespacing in my [tests:file](https://github.com/Hitotsubashi/css-namespacing/tree/master/tests/file) directory.